naren200/speech-llm-speech/README.md

 ```
 https://youtu.be/qFFDkh0DOK8

+**Note**: Please stop the current docker container if you run into any issue.
+Documented [here](https://github.com/naren200/speech-llm-speech?tab=readme-ov-file#stop-any-container-running-in-the-background).

 #### start node: decision_maker
 The below commands starts the docker, copies the necessary files inside the docker, builds and sources them for launch.
 Launch file gets executed automatically through flask.